Highway 20 and Memorial Trail Roundabout

 Will they be opening up a second entrance or exit from Victor Close as currently there is only one way in and one way out since they put up the concrete barricades.
 What happened to these residents when they’re is an emergency or fire?

-Jm asked 9 months ago
+Jm asked about 1 year ago

 Hello Jm,